spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/deployment-manager/tutorial-deploymentmgr-launch.md

+# Multiple deployments for session-based games
-## Step 6: Launch multiple session-based cloud deployments
+## 5: Launch multiple session-based deployments

 Now you use the Deployment Manager to launch multiple session-based cloud deployments.